 AMHS members row and sail these three whaleboats each summer in New Bedford’s Clarks Cove, bringing to life the maritime traditions of days gone by.
 Part of our mission is to ensure the boats are maintained and used for cultural, historical, and recreational events, including parades and festivals.
 These colorful wooden boats promote awareness, connection, and conversation about the shared maritime heritage between the Azores and United States.

 New Bedford’s three Azorean whaleboats take center stage every four years at the International Azorean Whaleboat Regatta, which AMHS organizes.
-The ninth International Azorean Whaleboat Regatta will take place in New Bedford on September 8-10, 2017.
+The 9th International Azorean Whaleboat Regatta took place in New Bedford on September 8-10, 2017.
 In 2019, the 10th International Regatta will take place in the Azores, Portugal.

 Faial and Pico